MDLutoronto/jtd-edit-setup/docs/tutorial-search-edit.md

 4. You will be lead to an online editor.
 Make your changes to the `guides.yml` file.
 Click on the `Commit changes` button at the top right corner when you are done.
 5. A pop-up will appear.
    1. Enter a meaningful commit message and description for your changes at the `Commit message` column.
-   2. You can leave the `Extended description` column empty.
+   2. You can leave the `Extended description` field empty.
 Ensure that the option `Commit directly to the <your-branch-name> branch.` is selected.
 Click on the `Commit changes` button to save your changes to the branch.
    <img src="{{ '/assets/images/tutorial-search-edit/commit-changes-pop-up.png' | relative_url }}"
         alt="Commit changes popup"
         style="width:300px; display:block; margin:auto;">